Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Introduction

-The overall framework of our method, \ie, SplitNet, is shown in Fig.~\ref{fig_overall}.
-Given one large network, we first divide the network according to its width, more precisely, the parameters or FLOPs of the network.
+The overall framework is shown in Figure~\ref{fig_overall}. \emph{1) dividing:} Given one large network, we first divide the network according to its width, more precisely, the parameters or FLOPs of the network.
 For instance, if we want to divide a network into two small networks, the number of the small one's parameters will become half of the original.
-After dividing, to make small networks learn different and complementary knowledge, they are trained with different views of the same data~\cite{2018_QiaoSZWY18, 2020_ICLR_MMT}.
+During this division process, the regularization components will also be changed as the model capacity degrades.
+Particularly, weight decay and drop layers will be divided accordingly with the network width. \emph{2) co-training:} After dividing, small networks are trained with different views of the same data~\cite{2018_QiaoSZWY18} to increase the diversity of networks and achieve better ensemble performance~\cite{LiWD18}.
 This is implemented by applying different data augmentation transformers in practice.
-Furthermore, following the assumption of co-training~\cite{2018_QiaoSZWY18}, small networks are also expected to produce consistent predictions when seeing different views of the same data.
-Thus we add Jensen-Shannon divergence among all predictions, \ie, co-training loss in Fig.~\ref{fig_overall}.
-Besides, one network can also learn valuable knowledge about intrinsic object structure information from predicted posterior probability distributions of its peers~\cite{2015_HintonKD,2018_CVPR_DML}.
-Finally, small networks can achieve better ensemble performance than the large one with few or no additional parameters or FLOPs.
+At the same time, small networks can also learn from each other~\cite{2020_ICLR_MMT,2018_QiaoSZWY18,2018_CVPR_DML} to further boost individual performance.
+Thus we add Jensen-Shannon divergence among all predictions, \ie, co-training loss in Figure~\ref{fig_overall}.
+In this way, one network can learn valuable knowledge about intrinsic object structure information from predicted posterior probability distributions of its peers~\cite{2015_HintonKD}. \emph{3) concurrent running:} Small networks can also achieve faster inference speed than the original one through concurrent running on different devices when resources are sufficient.
+Some different networks and their average latency~(inference speed) on ImageNet~\cite{ImageNet} are shown in Figure~\ref{latency}.

-Generally, small networks can also achieve faster inference speed than the original network through concurrent running on different devices when resources are sufficient.
-Due to the separability of small networks, they can achieve higher parallelism than a single large model when computational resources are adequate.
-Any tricks used to accelerate the large one can also be applied to one small model.
-Different networks and their average latency are shown in Fig.~\ref{latency}.

-The key contribution of our work is that we propose and conduct extensive experiments to validate the idea --- \emph{the number of networks is a new dimension of effective model scaling}.
-From the perspective of neural network architecture design, to our best knowledge, we are the first one who raises such a discussion.
-From the big picture, increasing the number of networks is a kind of ensemble learning.
-However, introducing ensemble learning into the process of network architecture design is new, which is also demonstrated to be more effective than purely scaling up width/depth/resolution.